Krillh/Airzlinshire/Misc/Eras of History.md

 # Awakening

-The Era of Awakening is marked by the rise of
+The Era of Awakening is marked by the discovery and subsequent rise of farming in the [[Kligmon River Valley]].
+The fertile land allowed for easy farming of little-producing crops.
+Because of the fact that forgeable food was so abundant in these areas, the tribes that went through here became less and less migratory over time, eventually settling down.
+It was around this time that majik was starting to

 # From Copilot: